ibois-epfl/Raccoon/README.md

 # Install
 Download latest build from the release directory of github.

+To run CNC G-Code download the Build folder and place in Grasshopper Libraries folder.

+Important: add all tools parameters from the current CNC machine to Tools.txt file.

 # Interface
 For security reasons all tools are defined in Tools.txt file.
 Follow the same order to define new tools.